codeinvoke7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-It is a good file that cuts iron without making a noise Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.